bedita/docker-image/README.md

 5. Navigate to http://manage.192.168.99.100.xip.io:8083 to access the backend (default user: `bedita` / `bedita`)
 6. Navigate to http://192.168.99.100:8083/api/v1 to see a list of available REST API endpoints.

-Be sure to replace any instance of `192.168.99.100` inside `docker-compose.yml` and in the URLs above with the actual IP of your Docker machine (if you're running Boot2Docker on OS X, the default value should be fine).
+Be sure to replace any instance of `192.168.99.100` inside `docker-compose.yml` and in the URLs above with the actual IP of your Docker machine (if you’re running Boot2Docker on OS X, the default value should be fine).

-### The “hard” way
+### The “hardcore” way

-First of all, you'll need a MySQL container up and running:
+First of all, you’ll need a MySQL container up and running:

 ```
 docker run -d --name bedita_db -v /var/lib/mysql \